em1e/em1e/README.md

 <td id="Right side">

 ## 📑 Hey there!
-At the moment I'm <b><i>studying Software Development at <a href="https://www.hive.fi/en" target=”blank”>Hive 42</a></i></b>.
-I always am open to hear about interesting project ideas or internship opportunities.
-On my free time I love swimming, cooking, reading and creative things.
-I love to pick up skills, network, and am constantly learning something new.
+At the moment I'm studying at <a href="https://www.hive.fi/en" target=”blank”>Hive</a>, but am always open to hear about interesting project ideas or internship opportunities.

 ## 📬 Contact me
 <!--- Contact gifs --->